IMGIITRoorkee/omniport-docs/docs/source/setting_up/server_configuration.rst

 Users
 -----

 Set up a user other than ``root`` to build and manage the containers.
-Name him ``apps`` or whatever you fancy.
+Name it ``apps`` or whatever you fancy.

 In case of a development setup, make user accounts for all your developers, one